 The Math 32 and Math 41 classes have been set up so that first-year students can enroll without permission (until the end of the first week of classes).
-On the other hand continuing students may need permission numbers, depending upon their background.
-If a student is having trouble registering for a class which is not full, then tell the student to email Lewis Blake (blake@math.duke.edu) who will check the student's math background and then issue the permission number if it is appropriate to do so.
+On the other hand, continuing students may need permission numbers, depending upon their background.
+If a student is having trouble registering for a class which is not full, then tell the student to email Lewis Blake (blake@math.duke.edu) who will check the student's math background.
 During the second week of classes (which is also the last week of the drop/add period), all students must have permission to enter any class.
 During that second week, if a student is already in another section of Math 32 (or 41) and wants to transfer to your section, then you should go ahead and issue a permission number if there are seats available.
 To confirm that a student actually is in another section, you can simply ask the student to show you his or her schedule.
 To get permission numbers for your course, refer to the information in paragraph 3 under General Information earlier in this pamphlet.